OpenTTD/OpenGFX/docs/README.md

      - C:\Users\<username>\Documents\OpenTTD\baseset (Vista, 7)
    - Mac OSX: ~/Documents/OpenTTD/baseset
    - Linux:   ~/.openttd/baseset
-   The `/baseset/` directory inside of the OpenTTD installation can also be used.
+   The `baseset` directory inside of the OpenTTD installation can also be used.
 4. Run OpenTTD.
 Chances are that you'll miss a sound set.
 Get one (we recommend our sister project OpenSFX) and install it into the same directory as OpenGFX.
 5. In the main menu of the game, click the Game Options button.
 The Game Options dialog will appear.
 6. Select OpenGFX from the drop-down list below Base graphics set if that's not selected already (bottom left of window).
 Close the window using the × in the upper left corner.
    - If you did not install the original TTD base graphics during the installation of OpenTTD, you can skip this step.
    - If you installed the original TTD base graphics as well, this is where you can switch base graphic sets.